XTM233/antiberta-UROP-2023/README.md

 <!-- include introduction of vocabulary-->

 To conduct a hyperparameter search on the number of heads and the number of layers of the antiBERTa model, a hyperparameter space was constructed incrementally.
 A preliminary search was completed on the exhaustive combinations of 1-4 heads and 1-4 layers.
-For each combination of hyperparameters, 10 trainers were built with the above-mentioned datasets respectively.
+For each combination of hyperparameters, 10 trainers were built with the above-mentioned datasets.
 The initialisation of parameters was also randomised according to the same random seed used when generating the partition of the dataset. <!-- describe MLM prob etc --> The mean of the best evaluation loss throughout the training process was taken for each combination of hyperparameters
 The hyperparameter space was extended according to the trend observed when comparing the average best evaluation loss of models.
 Evaluation and training of new models were then done recursively until an optimal was detected at the interior of the hyperparameter search.

 A model with the lowest test loss was then selected from all 10 models with the optimal combination of hyperparameters.
 The output of the best model was interpreted from two perspectives: